 Our dentists are specially trained in the anatomy of the face and jaw.
 If you are concerned about TMJ or other discomfort, the best place to start is with a dental exam.
 Your family dentist will check your jaw alignment, problems opening and closing the mouth, and any noises associated with moving the jaw (clicking, popping, grinding).
 TMJ can also be caused by dentures or appliances that do not fit correctly, so be sure to bring any dental appliances with you to your appointment.

 Our Neuromuscular dentists can assess face and neck muscles to determine whether the pain you are experiencing is related to tension in the surrounding head and neck muscles.
-Our office is equipped with modern technology such as K7 jaw tracking equipment to help diagnose issues related to jaw alignment and bite.
+Our office is equipped with technology such as K7 jaw tracking equipment to help diagnose issues related to jaw alignment and bite.
 It helps measure the movements of the TMJ, the trajectory at which the teeth connect, and muscle activity around the jaw.

 If tense muscles are the cause of TMJ, we can use ultra-low frequency Transcutaneous Electrical Neural Stimulation to force the metabolites and lactic acid away from the muscles and into the bloodstream.
 Dental BOTOX® injections can also be effective at reducing jaw tension and relieving discomfort.